 Aggressive Defense Against Assault Charges

 When the Police are called out to investigate an Assaultive offense, someone’s usually going to jail.
 When someone has been injured, the police are likely to make an arrest in order to make sure that further violence does not occur.
 If you find yourself in a situation where you have been charged with an Assaultive offense make sure to hire an experienced criminal lawyer.
-Neil Pask has over 25 years of experience in the criminal justice system and will aggressively defend you if you are facing an allegation of Assault.
+Pask Law has over 25 years of experience in the criminal justice system and will aggressively defend you if you are facing an allegation of Assault.

 There are many different Assaultive offenses in the Texas Penal Code.
 They include:

 - Aggravated Assault

 - Injury to a Child, Elderly Individual, or Disabled Individual